forwardshapes/sql-dojo/requirements/prd-sql-dojo.md

 ## Summary

-* 100+ SQL exercises of varying difficulty
+* Minimum 100 SQL exercises of varying difficulty
 * Gemini LLM API validation for user’s answers for each exercise (no stored solutions or SQL engine or rendering needed)
 * Exercise listing table with filtering capabilities (filter by difficulty, category, completion status) and real-time search capabilities
 * Individual progress tracking of the user’s status for each exercise (Not Started, Solved, Error)